johnnylambada/howto-eth/articles/00-Deploy-a-Fully-Tested-NFT-Contract-Using-OpenZeppelin/article.md

 ## Let's get started

 As I mentioned in the previous section, I use `nix` to curate my development environment for this project.
 You are free to use anything you like. `npm -g` or `nvm` are both fine choices.
-I'll assume you have `node` version 12 available to you on the command line along with `npm` and `npx`.
+I'll assume you have `node` version 16 available to you on the command line along with `npm` and `npx`.

+You can probably use any version of node beyond 8.9.4.
+The truffle [installation documentation](https://www.trufflesuite.com/docs/truffle/getting-started/installation) calls out this requirement specifically.

 ### Install npm and truffle